Loading NuWatt Energy...

 Without this exemption, a $560K system could add ~$12,500/yr in property taxes

 The Section 48/48E commercial ITC starts at a 30% base rate and can stack up to 70% with bonus adders.
 Each adder has specific eligibility requirements.
-The ITC is available for projects that begin construction before July 4, 2026.
+Projects that begin construction on or before July 4, 2026 lock in the full timing pathway; projects that begin after that date can still qualify but generally must be placed in service by December 31, 2027.

 Base ITC: 30%